-McCaw Phase B improves fish habitat to a section of the Touchet River East of Waitsburg, WA.
+McCaw Phase B improved fish habitat in a section of the Touchet River east of Waitsburg, WA.
 It is the third of two other completed projects in this reach of the Touchet River.
-It provides Mid Columbia steelhead rearing habitat, bull trout wintering habitat, and non-listed Chinook passage and holding habitat.
-This project improved overall river channel complexity by incrasing bar development, pool establishment, and overall stream length.
+It provides Mid-Columbia steelhead rearing habitat, bull trout wintering habitat, and non-listed Chinook passage and holding habitat.
+This project improved overall river channel complexity by increasing bar development, pool establishment, and overall stream length.

 Installed a set of large screens and meters while dealing with challenging geographical and topographical issues.
 WWCCD’s first screen project on the Snake River.
 Funded by WA-DOW and WA-RCO.

 This irrigation efficiency piping replaced over 7 miles of inefficient open earth canals with a buried pipeline delivery system.
 In conjunction with the 2,800 ft. project, 5.95 CFS of water were put into trust.
 Funded by WA-DOE, BPA, WA State Conservation Commission, GFID #13 Board of Directors, BPA, Bureau of Reclamation.